bergie/dotfiles/README.md

 My Unix dotfiles
 ================

-Mostly used for CoffeeScript and PHP development.
+Mostly used for Node.js and CoffeeScript development.

 ## Installation